 On June 3, 2016, the Company completed its acquisition of Peak Provider Solutions ("Peak"), which provides remote medical coding and consulting solutions to hospitals and physician medical groups nationwide.
 The addition of Peak has expanded the Company's workforce solutions and enables the Company to offer services in coding diagnosis and procedure codes, which is critical to clinical quality reporting and the financial health of healthcare organizations.
 The initial purchase price of \$52,125 included (1) \$51,645 cash consideration paid upon acquisition, funded through cash-on-hand, net of cash received, and borrowings under the Company's Revolver, and (2) a contingent earn-out payment of up to \$3,000 with an estimated fair value of \$480 as of the acquisition date.
-The contingent earn-out payment is based on the operating results of Peak have been included in the Company's other workforce solutions segment since the date of acquisition.
+The contingent earn-out payment is based on the operating results of Peak for the year ended December 31, 2016.
+As the acquisition's operations are not considered material, pro forma information is not provided.
+The results of Peak have been included in the Company's other workforce solutions segment since the date of acquisition.
 During the third quarter of 2016, an additional \$275 of cash consideration was paid to the selling shareholders for the final working capital settlement.